olsenkat/color-palette-database/final-report.md

 ## ⚙️ Extra Notes on Performance / Architecture

-Even though this is a small project, the design prepares for scalability:
+Even though this is a small project, the design prepares for scalability (though this is still in progress):

-- **Normalized schema** prevents duplicate color data.
+- **Normalized schema** prevents duplicate color data (this still needs to be adjusted).
 - **Many-to-many pivot tables** allow efficient palette/tag/color relationships.
 - **Prepared statements & parameterized queries** (via Flask) protect against SQL injection.
 - **Modular route structure** improves readability and debugging.